La’o Hamutuk

 In March, Baron Oil subsidiary SundaGas completed their geophysical site survey, and decided to move the planned Chuditch-2 appraisal well 286 meters.
 They are discussing drilling plans with potential subcontractors.

-Baron Oil continues to promote the project with potential investors, including presentations to the Association of International Energy Negotiators, the Proactive One2One Investor Forum, and Baron's Annual General Meeting.
+Baron Oil continues to promote the project with potential investors, including presentations to the Association of International Energy Negotiators and the Proactive One2One Investor Forum.
 Baron Oil's 2023 Annual Report also highlights their plans for Chuditch.

 In May, following their withdrawal from the North Sea and Peru, Baron Oil changed their name to Sunda Energy to reflect its focus on Southeast Asia.
 Chuditch is now their only project, for which they continue to seek investors.

-In June, Sunda Energy and the ANP circulated a Terms of Reference for the process of getting a Timor-Leste environmental license for their appraisal (exploratory) well, which they hope to drill in 2025.
-In October, Sunda released an Operational Update, following on their video promotion the month before.
+In June, Sunda Energy and the ANP circulated Terms of Reference for the process of getting a Timor-Leste environmental license for their appraisal (exploratory) well, which they hope to drill in 2025.
+Link to relevant environmental documents.

-Kontratu ba Chuditch TL-SO-19-16 fó ba Sunda Energy (Baron Oil) no TimorGAP
+Kontratu ba Chuditch TL-SO-19-16 fó ba Sunda Energy (uluk Baron Oil) no TimorGAP

 Iha kontratu foun dahuluk ne’ebé asina hafoin Tratadu Fronteira Marittima tama iha vigór, iha 8 Novembru 2019 ANPM fó kontratu ne’ebé la liu husi prosesu tenderizasaun ba SundaGas, baze iha Singapura (75%, operadór) no TimorGAP (25%) ba área 3,571 km2 ne’ebé antes ne’e iha Area Dezenvolvimentu Konjunta (JPDA).
 Ida ne’e parte ida husi área antigu kontratu husi Minza (JPDA 06-101A), ne’ebé inklui kampu gás posivel Chuditch nian.
 PSC TL-SO-19-16 (Portugés)